-In 2004 he released the CD Psychopopfolkabilly! now available online (see music page), at performances and at select stores in North Carolina.
+In 2004 he released the CD Psychopopfolkabilly! now available online , at performances and at select stores in North Carolina.

 In 2006, his baseball song, Ernie Shore, was released on the baseball compilation CD “Diamond Cuts IX”, released by Hungry For Music, a non-profit agency providing musical instruments to low income children.
 The song will also be used in a

 documentary on the former Red Sox pitcher (and relative).

 Career highlights include showcasing at the 2003 Nashville New Music Conference as well as the 2003 NACA South Regional Conference in Chattanooga, TN.
 He has opened for singer/storyteller Mike Cross, as well as Joan Jett, Chris Stamey, Don Dixon & Marti Jones, Michael Reno Harrell and many others.
-He also performs on occasion with singer/songwriter and good friend, George Huntley, formerly of the Connells.
+He has performed on occasion with singer/songwriter and good friend, George Huntley, formerly of the Connells.
 He’s performed at many colleges across the Southeast including Concord University (Athens, WV), NC State U. (Raleigh, NC), Armstrong Atlantic State U. (Savannah, GA), High Point U., Wake Forest U. and many others.

 In 2015, Kenny composed and recorded music for the short film, Levon (thatendlesshorizon.com) as well as the follow up film, The Haunting of Four Points (thatendlesshorizon.com).

-He is also providing production assistance to upcoming artist, Daelo (David Louis Shore, his son) for his first album, to be released in 2018.
+He is also providing production assistance to upcoming artist, Daelo (David Louis Shore, his son) for his first album, released in 2018.

-You can hear streaming audio of some of his music at: www.reverbnation.com/kennyshore.
+You can hear streaming audio of some of Kenny's music at: www.reverbnation.com/kennyshore.
 You can purchase his CD’s on iTunes or at www.cdbaby.com/shore3.

 Currently he plays solo acoustic shows around North Carolina and the Southeast, often with upright bass player Henry Heidtmann.
 He also performs with the original Americana band, the Twang Doctors — www.facebook.com/thetwangdoctors and hwww.reverbnation.com/thetwangdoctors